ManjulaChalla/concurrentKernels/README.md

 SYCL has two kinds of queues that a programmer can create and use to submit kernels for execution.

-The choice to create an in-order or out-of-order queue is made at queue construction time through the property sycl::property::queue::in_order().
-By default, when no property is specified, the queue is out-of-order.
+The choice to create an in-order or out-of-order queue is made at queue construction time through the property sycl::property::queue::in_order().By default, when no property is specified, the queue is out-of-order.

 ## Set Environment Variables